Last Updated on January 4, 2022 by Justin Su

 It is simply like any other budgeting app and it doesn’t connect with your bank account so you get full safety, and I like that when the app is not on a public platform.

-You can use Koody on your browser but it looks very bad in that hence I do not suggest to use on the browser, download their app which looks awesome.
+You can use Koody on your browser but it looks very bad hence I do not suggest using it on the browser, download their app which looks awesome.

 Website: https://budget.koody.co